 'He speaks the truth': Why Joseph A. Dandurand recommends reading TREATY# by Armand Garnet Ruffo

 April is National Poetry Month!
-To celebrate, we're canvassing Canadian poets and asking them what Canadian poetry book has been meaningful to them.
+To celebrate, we reached out to poets and asked them what Canadian poetry book has been meaningful to them.

-Dandurand says that a Canadian poetry collection that means a lot to him is by his friend Armand Garnet Ruffo, who recently published the collection TREATY#.
+Dandurand noted that a Canadian poetry collection that means a lot to him is TREATY# by Ojibway filmmaker, writer and poet Armand Garnet Ruffo.

 "Armand Garnet Ruffo's newest book of poems, TREATY#, is one of my favourite books of poetry and I highly recommend it for all Indigenous and non-Indigenous readers.